haihoangkk0haha/Code_Editor_on_school/README.md

 # Code_Editor_on_school
-Friendly editor for all type of computer
+Friendly editor for almost all types of computer.
+The app use tkinter from python.
+Requirement: Python 3.9+ (too easy huh :]])